 - Attracting additional tourists to Moree and thus complementing the popular artesian spa experience

-- Delivering new clean electricity to meet Australia’s increasing energy needs and providing enough solar power for approximately 45,000 homes
+- Delivering new clean electricity to help meet Australia’s future energy needs

 - Creating opportunities for the indigenous community